All mortgage brokers must renew their licences with the Financial Services Regulatory Authority of Ontario (FSRA) each year before March 31.

 By reconfirming your suitability to hold a licence, you will need to verify that:

-- You will hold yourself out publicly and carry out business in good faith as a mortgage broker in the name you in which you are licensed.
+- You will hold yourself out publicly and carry out business in good faith as a mortgage broker in the name in which you are licensed.

 - You are not engaged in any other business or occupation that would jeopardize your integrity, independence or competence.